What to do in Kauai? Plan an amazing 7-day itinerary. We share our Kauai itinerary and what to do in Kauai in 7 days.

 As soon as we got back from our trip to Spain, we spent the holidays helping our German Shepard recover from ACL surgery and that’s on top of crazy 80 hour work weeks (for hubby) and other life surprises.
 It was also terribly rainy and cold the past winter in Los Angeles.

 A great friend of ours, born and raised in Kona, suggested we visit Kauai or Maui, two of her favorite islands.
-I don’t think you can go wrong with any of the Hawaiian Islands, but Kauai is the most rugged and not as developed as the other islands.
+We don’t think you can go wrong with any of the Hawaiian Islands, but Kauai is the most rugged and not as developed as the other islands.

 It’s known for its beaches, waterfalls, and incredible coastlines.
 There is something to do for everyone whether that is sunbathing, hiking, eating great foods, or sitting by your resort pool.